me92code/me92code.github.io/politica-privacidade-dolar-hoje.md

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Dólar Hoje unless otherwise defined in this Privacy Policy.

+## Disclaimer of Liability
+We do not guarantee the accuracy of the data provided by the application, since they must be used for informational purposes only.
+We recommend that you confirm all data before taking any action that may be affected by these values.
+Data are obtained from public internet sources and may change without notice.

+All information from searches on third party sources, the ME92 Code has no responsibility and is not responsible for the consequent effects that the use of this information may cause.

+ME92 Code also does not assume any responsibility for the veracity of such information, since it comes from an external source (API) and is maintained by third parties.

 ## Information Collection and Use